bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 The silicone membrane keyboard does come with a drawback -- it requires a plastic enclosure.
 That's acceptable, as any 'pocket computer' device needs an enclosure anyway.
 My enclosure is a two-piece clamshell snap-fit design requiring no tools to assemble or disassemble.
 The cost is about $1 in quantity, and will be screen printed with alt keyboard combinations above each key.

 Powering the device is challenging, as using lithium cells would mean more stringent requirements in regards to shipping and transport.
-Instead of lithium cells, I'll be using AAA NiMH cells.
+Instead of lithium cells, this device uses AAA NiMH cells.
 While providing less overall power per unit mass of lithium, it's significantly less expensive than lithium.
 This design can also be modified for AA NiMH cells for more than twice the runtime at the expense of a slightly thicker enclosure.

 ![The ports on the device](/images/Linux/Back.png)